OfficeDev/Microsoft-Teams-Samples/samples/app-auth/nodejs/README.md

 14. The bot uses `MICROSOFT_APP_ID` and `MICROSOFT_APP_PASSWORD`, so these should already be set.

+### Setup Facebook authentication
+15. To test facebook auth flow [create a facebookapp](FacebookDocumentation/README.md) and get client id and secret for facebook app.
+    Now go to your bot channel registartion -> configuration -> Add OAuth connection string
+   - Provide connection Name : for eg `facebookconnection`.
+You'll use this name in your bot in the appsettings.json file.
+   - Select service provider ad `facebook`
+   - Add clientid and secret of your facebook app that was created using Step 16.
+   - For scopes, add `email public_profile`

 ### Update your Microsoft Teams application manifest

-15. Add new properties to your Microsoft Teams manifest:
+16. Add new properties to your Microsoft Teams manifest:

     - **WebApplicationInfo** - The parent of the following elements.
     - **Id** - The client ID of the application.
 This is an application ID that you obtain as part of registering the application with Azure AD 1.0 endpoint.